-The left marginal artery is a branch of the circumflex artery, originating at the anterior interventricular sulcus, traveling along the left margin of heart towards the apex of the heart.
+The left marginal artery is a branch of the circumflex artery, originating at the anterior interventricular sulcus and traveling along the left margin of the heart toward the apex.
 The left marginal artery lies in the AV septum.

 *Average video play time: 2-3 minutes

 Unforgettable characters with concise but impactful videos (2-4 min each)